In 10-20 years most bank branches could close

 - Co-op Bank has also reduced its network by 30% over the last 18 months

 What is underlying this change in the physical retail landscape?
 In a word: technology.
-It has transformed the market from the traditional branch model to a digital user experience.
+It has transformed the market from the traditional branch model to digital user experience.

 There was a time when our primary touch point with our bank was our local high street branch – the friendly branch staff and bank manager.
 Then came the ATM outside the branch.
 We didn’t need to ‘physically’ go in the bank to get cash.
 In 1989 the pioneering First Direct gave us direct banking via the telephone, a completely new touch point and 8 years later, online banking.

 In the globally-connected digital world in which we live, ATMs, online and mobile have made everyday banking easy, simple and convenient.
-For banks, this shift has been a business imperative as in-branch transactions can cost as much as 50 times as those on a mobile.
+For banks, this shift has been a business imperative as in-branch transactions can cost as much as 50 times as those on mobile.

 So how is the multi-channel digital world in which we live shaping the way banks deliver their brand experience – through the branch and quality of customer engagement?
 What are the ingredients of the successful branch?